ammar-rasyidi/ammar-rasyidi/README.md

 ## 💚 Support my work

-If something I build or maintain has been useful to you, you can chip in.
-Every bit helps keep the side projects alive, and thank you.
+If Mandum Rimba, or anything else I build and maintain, has been useful to you, you can chip in to help keep it alive.
+It is a non-profit I run on the side, and every little bit goes a long way.
+No pressure at all, and thank you for even reading this far.

 <p align="center">
   <a target="_blank" href="https://trakteer.id/mabxx6yj8dnsbic9odnj/tip"><img alt="Support on Trakteer" src="https://img.shields.io/badge/Trakteer-Support-ff4d4d?style=for-the-badge" /></a>